Sainsbury Institute Privacy Statement

 Access to Data

-Should you wish to see any personal data relating to you that may have been collected via this website, please complete a ‘Subject Access Request’ form or by visiting the Sainsbury Institute for the Study of Japanese Arts and Cultures, 64 The Close, Norwich, NR4 7TJ (phone 01603 5977507/, email [email protected]).
-Please return the completed form to the Administrator at the SISJAC.
+Should you wish to see any personal data relating to you that may have been collected via this website, please complete a ‘Subject Access Request’ form or visit the Sainsbury Institute for the Study of Japanese Arts and Cultures, 64 The Close, Norwich, NR4 7TJ (telephone 01603 5977507, email email@example.com).
+Please return the completed form to the Institute Administrator at SISJAC.

 SISJAC Disclaimer Statement

-SISJAC makes all reasonable efforts to ensure that the information contained on the Institute’s website is accurate at the time of creation and/or modification of the website.
-However, SISJAC cannot guarantee the completeness or accuracy of information contained on the website and shall not be responsible for any errors, omissions, or inaccuracies and accepts no liability whatsoever for any loss or damage howsoever arising.
-SISJAC reserves the right to make changes to or take down the web site or remove or alter any content at any time without notice.
+SISJAC makes all reasonable efforts to ensure that the information contained on the Institute’s website is accurate at the time of creation and/or the modification of the website.
+However, SISJAC cannot guarantee the completeness or accuracy of information contained on the website and shall not be responsible for any errors, omissions or inaccuracies and accepts no liability whatsoever for any loss or damage howsoever arising.
+SISJAC reserves the right to make changes to or take down the website or remove or alter any content at any time without notice.